koculu/Regor/docs-site/src/content/docs/guide/components.md

 1. It is fully opt-in.
 2. It validates only the keys you list.
-3. It throws immediately on the first invalid prop.
+3. It follows the active `propValidationMode` config.
 4. It does not coerce values.
 5. It does not mutate `head.props`.